olepoeschl/NQueensFAF-GUI/README.md

 # N-Queens Solver FAF
 <!--img src="https://www.student.hs-mittweida.de/~opoeschl/data/queenFire_FAF.png" width="200" height="200" align="right" /-->

-Really fast Gui-Program for calculating the number of solutions of the N-Queens Problem.
+Really fast Gui-Program for calculating the number of solutions of the N-Queens Problem using CPU.

 ### Download
 See the "Release" section for the latest stable build. <br>